 Both algorithms allow for several geometric options.
 The single pass, cross-flow heat exchanger module allows the four generic textbook options: neither fluid mixed, both fluids mixed and either one or the other, but not both mixed.
 A fifth selection, a two-pass geometry related to an experiment we have done in our undergraduate lab, is also included.
 The user selects this option in the top left corner and a small schematic of the selected geometry appears.

-6 Interface for Cross-Flow Heat Exchanger Option
+6 Interface for Cross-Flow Heat Exchanger Options

 The 1-D option (tab seen below) allows for several generic geometries, including double pipe designs (parallel and counterflow), shell-and-tube designs and 2-pass, 2-pass plate configurations.
 After selection of the "Configuration" option, the user specifies a few other inputs relevant to that particular case.
 In the case of a shell-and-tube configuration, the baffle arrangement is used as a convenient means of discretizing the shell for the numerical solution.

-7 The Interface for a Shell-and-Tube Arrangement
+7 Interface for One-Dimensional Geometries

 In both modules after the geometry has been selected, the user specifies the heat-capacity rates for both fluids and indicates which of the two calculation methods to use.
 For the “Design” option, the user then specifies the desired outlet temperature of the hot fluid.
 For the Performance option the user inputs the product of the overall heat transfer coefficient and area (UA product).
 (Input boxes are shown in white on all user interfaces while numbers appearing on the gray background are program outputs.)

 Based on this user input, the temperature distributions in both fluids are computed and displayed in a fraction of a second.
 For the cross-flow module the temperature distribution in both fluids is depicted in the form of color contour plots as seen above.
 The hot fluid is shown flowing vertically in the leftmost plot.
 The cold fluid flows from left to right and is shown in the center.
-The local difference between the two fluids, which can be helpful in assessing the quality of a design, is shown in the right hand plot.
+The local mean temperature of the two fluids, which can be helpful in assessing the quality of a design, is shown in the right hand plot.

 For one-dimensional geometries HTT_HX returns a plot of the temperatures of both fluids as a function of position.
 In fact three curves are plotted.
 In the interface seen above, the temperature of the shell fluid is shown in light blue.
 That of the tube fluid is plotted twice; the yellow line shows the tube fluid temperature plotted in the conventional way; i.e., as counterflow.
 The third (green line) shows the tube temperature as "seen" by the shell fluid as it passes through the exchanger.
 So for instance, shell fluid entering the top of the three shells used in this example first encounters fluid that is exiting the shell, then fluid that has just entered that shell, then fluid that is nearly ready to exit, etc. This accounts for what appears to be a "ringing" behavior in the curves.
 (The analytical solutions are based on the exchange of heat between the shell fluid and the mean of the two local pipe fluid temperatures at that horizontal position.)